COMPLETE YOUR FIRST SEMESTER.

 - Apply what you learn in the classroom in the real world, making your learning both relevant and practical

-- Become intimately acquainted with the research and literature in your chosen field
+- Become acquainted with the research and literature in your chosen field

-- Experience how your efforts can contribute to a field of research, often while traveling and meeting people from all over the world
+- Experience how your efforts can contribute to a field of research, possibly while traveling and meeting people from all over the world

 - The College of Engineering Undergraduate Research Opportunities